doublestranded/ember-sigmajs/README.md

 GraphNodes and GraphEdges are tagless (empty `tagName`) child components of the SigmaGraph component.
 They are not strictly necessary, but they provide convenience.

 This addon is still experimental.
-Contributions are welcome.
-Since this is a wrapper, there may be issues with either this addon or the [sigma.js library](https://github.com/jacomyal/sigma.js/issues).
+Contributions are welcome and encouraged.
+Since this is a wrapper, there may be issues with either this addon or the [sigma.js library](https://github.com/jacomyal/sigma.js/issues), so it's worth taking a look there to see if the issue has already been noticed.

 ## Running Tests